 For the cupcakes:

-- Preheat oven to 350 degrees.
-Prepare a cupcake tin by lining with liners & spraying with nonstick cooking spray.
+- Preheat oven to 350 degrees Fahrenheit.
+Prepare a cupcake tin by lining with paper liners & spraying with nonstick cooking spray.

-- In a large bowl or stand mixer bowl, add oil, sugar, kefir, vanilla extract, and mashed banana.
+- In a large mixing bowl or stand mixer bowl, add oil, syrup, kefir, vanilla extract, and mashed banana.
 Mix until combined.

 - Add eggs and stir until combined.

-- Slowly add dry ingredients to wet, and mix (using a stand mixer or hand mixer) until just combined.
+- Slowly add dry ingredients to wet, and mix by hand until just combined.

 - Stir in coffee.
 Be careful not to overmix!
 Batter will be thin.

-- Fill each cupcake tin 1/3 of the way full.
+- Using a ¼ measuring cup or cookie scoop, fill each cupcake tin ½ of the way full.

 For the frosting: